-As you can see above, your newsletters will be "broken" spontaneously by e-mail clients.
+As you can see above, your newsletters will be spontaneously "broken" by email clients.
 Gmail is an example of this.
-Other email clients will not show your images at first.
+Other email clients won't show your images at first.
 This often happens on a cell phone.

-π Are your images very large?
-Then often on a cell phone it is set that images are not downloaded in connection with data savings.
+Are your images very large?
+Then often on a cell phone, images are set not to be downloaded for data saving reasons.
 You need to click on an image in your email to display or adjust this setting in your cell phone.

-π Also, your newsletter may actually load extremely slowly because the entire content will be loaded.
-You can imagine that a 4 MB image is very heavy for an email if an email already breaks down at 115 KB.
+You may also find that your newsletter will actually load tremendously slowly because the entire content will load.
+You can imagine that a 4 MB image is very heavy for an e-mail if an e-mail is already aborted at 115 KB.

 3. What can I do to limit the size of my e-mail messages?